Pre-Prep Listeners are responsible for bringing Cranleigh values to life.

 - Act as a link between the Senior Management Team and the pupils

-Prefects are elected from the older year groups (11-13).
+Prefects are elected from the Sixth Form.
 They are ambassadors for the school, acting as roles models for their peers in all aspects of school life.
 Prefects will perform duties around the school, represent the school at community events and functions, play a lead role in organising school events and conduct speeches at important events.

 Heads of House and Deputy Heads of House